talesoftechnology/talesoftechnology.github.io/_posts/2023-04-29 How  to add a user and grant access.md

 ![LINUX ARTS](https://user-images.githubusercontent.com/125142880/235300059-25e4935f-40c6-4fbd-a52b-1233196f8cb6.png)

 sudo adduser devops_sandbox
-**sudo** : means super user do, the command helps us to have the root privilege (higher) and we need that to add an account.
+**sudo** : means super user do the command helps us to have the root privilege (higher) and we need that to add an account.

 **adduser** : the command helps us to add a user on Linux